Discover the functional medicine approach to solve acne for good.

 So when taking the functional medicine approach, looking at all systems of detoxification, not just the skin, is important.
 Pinpointing what pathways in the detoxification system are under-performing will determine what treatment is required - whether that’s to support digestion to eliminate constipation, or provide herbs and nutrients to support the liver’s ability to break down and eliminate hormones, to ensuring the person is well hydrated.

-The functional medicine approach to acne
+The Melbourne Functional Medicine approach to acne

 CASE EXAMPLE: Sally